Access Database Normalisation levels 1, 2, 3; getting normal about it!

 - The records (rows) are in no particular order.

-The key is the key and each table should have a primary key set though this is optional in Access it is highly recommended that you at least set this type of key for each table you intend to relate.
+The key is the key and each table should have a primary key set though this is optional in Access database it is highly recommended that you at least set this type of key for each table you intend to relate.

 First Normal Form (1NF) says that all column values must be atomic.
 Atomic means indivisible and refers to row-by-column position where you should have multiple records (or repeating groups) and not all values stored in one record.
 For example, an order raised for a customer may contain one or more items.
 You shouldn’t store the order in one row for multiple items as you would have a difficult time retrieving information from the record.